 They were not very popular, so not very many were made.
 They can be very heavy (one recorded at 85Kg, minimum hull weight is 45Kg).
 As they are chopped strand mat they are not very stiff.
 The come up on sites like E-Bay from time to time for around £500 - £800, probably best avoided if you want to race seriously.

-Above are some photos of a Bell/Ferranti, number 68491 (using the wrong mainsail number).
+Above are some photos of a Bell/Ferranti, number 68??? (using the wrong mainsail number and a spinnaker from a wooden boat, 68491).
 Note that if the boat has a GRP thwart the sail number is not stamped or recorded anywhere on the boat.
 This can make it difficult or impossible to work out the correct sail number (but they always start 68, or 69, or low 70, so 68*** or 69*** or 700**).
 The highest sail number I have come across is 70088, purchased from Bell/Widebeam in January 2001.

 Bell Ferranti Mirror number 68849 - thanks to Trevor Wilson for the photos.